Home | About | Contact

 Historical Sites Southeast

-Sears Roebuck
+Sears Roebuck (Closed)

 Memphis, TN

-Photo and info courtesy Jay Lin
+Photo courtesy Jay Lin

 Outside of downtown Memphis is the massive Sears Roebuck warehouse.
 The sign on the top of the tower must been a huge beacon of neon light as it glowed during the golden age of art deco.
 Unfortunately it has seen better days.
 I spoke to a caretaker and he informed me it was no longer being used for its original purpose and mostly abandoned.
 Its surrounding neighborhood has also seen better days.
 Hopefully it won't see the wrecker's dynamite any time soon.
+Many thanks to Jay Lin for info.

-Planters Peanuts
+Planters Peanuts Factory (Demolished)

-VA
+Suffolk, VA

 Photo courtesy Dirk Burhans